junit-team/junit5/README.md

 ## Code Coverage

-Code coverage using [Clover] for the latest build is available on the [Jenkins CI server].
+Code coverage using [OpenClover] for the latest build is available on the [Jenkins CI server].
-We are thankful to [Atlassian] for providing the Clover license free of charge.

-A code coverage report can also be generated locally by executing `gradlew -PenableClover clean cloverHtmlReport` if you have a local Clover license file on your computer.
-The results will be available in `junit-tests/build/reports/clover/html/index.html`.
+A code coverage report can also be generated locally by executing `gradlew -PenableClover clean cloverHtmlReport`.
+The results will be available in `build/reports/clover/html/index.html`.

 ## Gradle Build Scans